Swift

 X-Trans-Id: 0009ec57-2681-4b48-9105-71c57016edc6

-Returns storage information and a list of containers.
+Returns information about the storage and a list of buckets.

-A single query outputs a list that can contain up to 10,000 containers.
-If there are more containers, use additional queries with the query parameter marker
+A single request outputs a list that can contain up to 10,000 buckets.
+If there are more buckets, use additional requests with the query parameter marker.

-To get more information about containers (size, update date, etc.), use the query parameter? format=json
+To get additional information about buckets (size, update date, etc.), use the query parameter?format=json.

 curl \